New Zealand proposes taxing cow burps, angering farmers - NewsBreak

 New Zealand proposes taxing cow burps, angering farmers

-WELLINGTON, New Zealand — New Zealand’s government on Tuesday proposed taxing the greenhouse gasses that farm animals make from burping and peeing as part of a plan to tackle climate change.
+WELLINGTON, New Zealand — (AP) — New Zealand's government on Tuesday proposed taxing the greenhouse gasses that farm animals make from burping and peeing as part of a plan to tackle climate change.

 The government said the farm levy would be a world first, and that farmers should be able to recoup the cost by charging more for climate-friendly products.